 You may have always dreamt about working in the field of medicine in one capacity or another.
-However, balancing education and training can seem impossible where oftentimes, there seems to be a lack of time.
+Balancing education and training can seem impossible to many of them as there seems to be a lack of time.

-However, there are many positions in the medical field that are less intensive, requiring a shorter amount of time to complete.
+Yet, distinct roles are available in the market of the medical field that is less intensive, requiring a shorter amount of time to complete.

 For instance, have you considered working as a certified nursing assistant, or CNA?